Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 Firstly I put up my project on the peer review slack channel.
 After a few days i only got one review but it was as follows.
 * "one thing i will note is when i played i got all pairs with the last click but classed this as a fail!i'd consider a favicon as it's throwing an error to the console.remember to add a little annotation to your css but in general nice project build.
 The images are a little stretched i would consider just updating the images to the correct ratio, just a nitpick!" once i received this i went back to my project and fixed the clicking bug as explained in my bugs section as well as the images being slightly stretched thats also explained in the bugs section.
 Annottation was added to the css.
-* I had a friend play the game, they enjoyed it and found it easy to understand.
+* I had a friend and family play the game, they enjoyed it and found it easy to understand.
 There was no issues duirng play.

+## User testing

+#### Gary
+"i was able to understand the game very quickly once i start playing."

+#### Steve

+"the game was super easy to understand and fun. images on iphone could have been set up better."

+#### Graham

+"No advertising and quick to pick up. enjoyed the game and found it visually appealing"

+#### Colin

+"Good game although very simple it was easy to understand and found it eye catching"

 ## Overall: